Kitchen Remodeling Costs

 Kitchen cabinets come in three main categories, regardless of their quality.
 These categories are Stock, Semi-Custom, and Custom.

 Stock, semi-custom or custom cabinets each come in a wide variety of construction grades.
 At the low end, you find particleboard, fiberboard, film laminate finishes, unfinished surfaces, poor quality hardware, few features and poor-quality joinery.
 At the high end, you find solid, quality wood and furniture grade plywood, thick wood veneers, high-quality hardware, more features like soft-close doors and drawers, adjustable door hinges to assure perfect alignment, special interior storage options, and high-quality joinery.

 Metro has eliminated your need to compromise quality because of cost.

 Our clients want high quality, but want to be conscious of their budget at the same time.
 To help provide them both, we became a distributor for Prevo Cabinetry.
 Prevo makes quality semi-custom and custom cabinets.
-As a Prevo distributor, we can offer you high-quality cabinets starting at prices as low as you might pay for lower quality, stock cabinets from other remodelers or even big box stores.
+As a Prevo distributor, we offer you high-quality cabinets starting at prices as low as you might pay for lower quality, stock cabinets from other remodelers or local cabinet suppliers or even big box stores or.

 Because we are a Prevo distributor, we make your selection of high-quality custom, and semi-custom cabinets a great value.